Quick Facts

 - Follow this faint trail to the end of a very large cedar tree.
 Soon after this, you will reconnect to the wider trail.

 - Soon after that, you will come to a “fork” in the road.
 Take the right trail, which was unsigned at that specific point.
-Do not take trail 4426 (to your left).
+Do not take Trail 4426 (to your left).

 - This right trail is 4405.
-Go down hill for a short distance, and you’ll come to an open space (which might be a wash with water at certain times).
+Go downhill for a short distance, and you’ll come to an open space (which might be a wash with water at certain times).
 Keep to the far right, following the main ATV trail.
 If in doubt, you should see a sign (pointed toward you) for 4405.

 - Keep walking on 4405 until you come to 4405A.
 Take a left onto 4405A, which heads downhill.

-- At the end of 4405A is the falls!
+- At the end of 4405A are the falls!